 - If your family wants to spend the night before the parade in town, there’s plenty to do on Thanksgiving Eve.
 Wednesday between 3 to 10pm, bundle up and head to the area around the American Museum of Natural History, on 77th or 81st streets between Central Park West and Columbus Avenue.
 You can watch as the fabulous Garfield, Snoopy, Pikachu and friends come to helium-filled life.
 This is almost more fun for older kids, who will enjoy seeing the inflation diagrams posted at each balloon station.
 Little children may be frustrated by the crowds and the difficulty of getting a stroller down the crowded sidewalks; they also may be uncertain that the creature they’re looking at lying down in the street is actually the cartoon character they’ve come to admire.
 However, the later you go, the more of these colorful creatures will be inflated.
 And there are several cafes on Columbus Avenue for pricey hot chocolate after your viewing.

-Some rooms at the 1 Hotel Central Park, Courtyard by Marriott New York Manhattan/Herald Square, JW Marriott Essex House New York, Mandarin Oriental, New York, New York Hilton Midtown, Residence Inn Times Square, The Ritz-Carlton New York, Central Park and the Warwick New York Hotel will offer views of the event – be sure to have a fat wallet and very influential travel agent request a route-view room below the 12th floor as early as possible.
+Some rooms at the 1 Hotel Central Park, Courtyard by Marriott New York Manhattan/Herald Square, JW Marriott Essex House New York, Mandarin Oriental, New York, New York Hilton Midtown, Residence Inn Times Square, The Ritz-Carlton New York, Central Park and the Warwick New York Hotel will offer views of the event.
+To book, be sure to have a fat wallet and a very influential travel agent.
+Ask them to request a route-view room below the 12th floor as early as possible.

 You can also search Expedia.com Hotels for deals and vacancies at the last minute.
 And remember that even if you don’t watch from your own guestroom, these hotels will have cozy warm-up stands in the lobby for guests who watch from the sidewalk out front.

 Where is your Turkey coming from?